OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

     > [!NOTE]
     > Even if you have previously installed the Yeoman generator, we recommend updating your package to the latest version from npm.

-* Excel for Windows (version 1810 or later) or Excel Online
+* Excel for Windows (64-bit version 1810 or later) or Excel Online

 * Join the [Office Insider program](https://products.office.com/office-insider) (**Insider** level -- formerly called "Insider Fast")